-An ISO dose of 0 $\mu$ M was used to represent $\beta$ -AS under baseline conditions.
-Although results are anticipated to be very similar to those obtained for a low ISO dose slightly above 0, somewhat different time lapse values for APD oscillations might be quantified.
+476 An ISO dose of 0 μ M was used to represent β -AS under baseline conditions.
+Although results are 477 anticipated to be very similar to those obtained for a low ISO dose slightly above 0, somewhat different 478 time lapse values for APD oscillations might be quantified.

-5. CONCLUSIONS
+5 CONCLUSIONS

-Human ventricular repolarization presents low-frequency oscillations that develop following enhanced sympathetic activity at time lapses varying from a few seconds to more than 3 min depending on individual cells characteristics.
-The latency in the oscillatory development is due to the slow ventricular response to $\beta$ -adrenergic stimulation and, specifically, it is associated with the slow phosphorylation kinetics of the $I{Ks}$ current.
-Prior stimulation of $\beta$ -adrenoceptors reduces the time required for the development of repolarization oscillations.
+Human ventricular repolarization presents low-frequency oscillations that develop following enhanced sympathetic activity at time lapses varying from a few seconds to more than three minutes depending on individual cells characteristics.
+The latency in the oscillatory development is due to the slow ventricular response to β -adrenergic stimulation and, specifically, it is associated with the slow phosphorylation kinetics of the I{Ks} current.
+Prior stimulation of β -adrenoceptors reduces the time required for the development of repolarization oscillations.
 Short time lapses are associated with large APD oscillatory magnitudes, particularly in cells susceptible to develop arrhythmogenic events in response to sympathetic stimulation.